worthmine/Text-vCard-Precisely/README-v4.md

 ## COMPLEX GETTERS/SETTERS

 They are based on Moose with coercion.
-So these methods accept not only Arrrayref[HashRef] but also ArrayRef[Str], HashRef or Str.
+So these methods accept not only ArrayRef[HashRef] but also ArrayRef[Str], single HashRef or single Str.
 Read source if you were confused.

 ### n()